 These are all questions in search of answers.
 Which is why tribeOS, together with marketing research firm Fuse Insights, conducted an in-depth “Ad Fraud Awareness” marketing research study of over 270 marketers in the US and Canada.

 tribeOS, the blockchain-based, advertising marketplace that makes ad fraud its #1 priority, was eager to gain insights on the hotbed issue impacting ad fraud.
-Here’s as quick overview …
+Here’s a quick overview …

 Marketing decision-makers.
-Half of respondents are C-Level, with 2/3 being senior management level or above.
-The majority are marketers work in non-marketing organisations.
+Half of the respondents are C-Level, with 2/3 being senior management level or above.
+The majority are marketers work in non-marketing organizations.
 And most worked for smaller organizations which translated, naturally, into smaller marketing budgets.

 What type of ads do they buy?

 The majority buy social and search ads: 72% and 43% respectively.
 Looking deeper, 35% had also included display ads, 33% online video and 14% mobile in-app ads.

 How knowledgeable were respondents about digital ads and ad fraud?